jwinn03/jwinn03.github.io/projects/2025-08-25-pitch-sensor-interface.md

 The audio used during testing was a combination of sine wave tones and actual music.
 You could probably look at the images and guess which is which.

-One lesson I learned is that sometimes, performance optimizations might be possible, but in practice completely unneccessary.
+One lesson I learned is that sometimes, performance optimizations might be possible, but in practice completely unnecessary.
 One function, findClosestNote(), is given a measured pitch and finds the in-tune note closest to it.
 It does this by using an array of frequencies containing each possible frequency of an in-tune note.
 Since the array is already sorted, a search algorithm can be used, though it should search for the closest value instead of an exact match.
 Initially, for simplicity, I implemented a linear search.
 I later went back and changed this to a binary search since this theoretically has O(log n) instead of O(n) performance.
 I expected this to have a large impact on the time taken for an audio file to be analyzed, since the function is called for every sample, with hundreds of samples being taken per second.
 However, the difference was actually miniscule, within the margin of run-to-run variance:

 ![](\assets\images\pitch-sensor-interface\Capture8.PNG)
 ![](\assets\images\pitch-sensor-interface\Capture9.PNG)